-Agreement on weekday holiday rules for flexjob employees
+Agreement on weekday holiday rules for flex job employees

-- 1. Flexjobs set up in accordance with the rules before 1 January 2013 - The reduction shall be proportionate to the employee's actual working hours relative to a 37-hour full-time post.
+1. Flex jobs set up in accordance with the rules before 1 January 2013

+The reduction shall be proportionate to the employee's actual working hours relative to a 37-hour full-time post.
 A relative reduction of the weekday holiday reduction shall be implemented for full-time employees on the basis of 7.5 hours per weekday holiday.

-For example, flexjob employees who work 15 hours per week: $15/37 \ge 7.5 = 3.04$ hours per weekday holiday
+For example, flex job employees who work 15 hours per week: $15/37 \times 7.5 = 3.04$ hours per weekday holiday

-2. Flexjobs set up in accordance with the rules after 1 January 2013
+2. Flex jobs set up in accordance with the rules after 1 January 2013

-The reduction is paid in accordance with the actual working hours agreed between the individual employee and the company, which is why there shall be no reduction for reduced intensity.
+The reduction is paid in accordance with the actual working hours agreed between the individual employee and the enterprise, which is why there shall be no reduction for reduced intensity.
 The reduction is paid in accordance with the relevant schedule for part-time employees, cf. section 1(2).